 Self-described as a community for anyone passionate about travel technology, distribution, and marketing, WIT’s premiere event is a conference format and is the largest online travel-related gathering in Asia-Pacific.
 Though it has an eastern hemisphere focus, delegates from around the world attend.
 Speakers include CEO at OYO, India’s largest branded network of hotels, Chief Growth Officer and President APAC at TripAdvisor, Chief Marketing Officer at Sabre Travel Network Asia Pacific and many more.
 Registration is $2488.

 Travel Daily China (Shanghai) – early Sept.
 2017

 Travel Daily is a travel media company in Shanghai that hosts two events each year, its hotel summit in June, and its larger event, the TravelDaily Conference in September.
 The TravelDaily Conference also includes some exhibitors, but the emphasis is on presentations and panel discussions.
-Hear how to unlock mobile and technology to propel travel business growth from insiders at Facebook, discover the globalization strategy of China’s Tourism Enterprises, and what kind of novel hospitality experiences users can expect from innovation and integration of technology and products.
+Hear how to unlock mobile and technology to propel travel business growth from insiders at Facebook, discover the globalisation strategy of China’s Tourism Enterprises, and what kind of novel hospitality experiences users can expect from innovation and integration of technology and products.
 Registration for 2017 is not available yet, but you can find more information here.